ugowe/swift-dataTypes-readme-ios-0616/README.md

 ```swift
 var ninthPlanet: String
 ```
 * Here is where we can teach them about Data types in general and show them the most common types they will see in Swift.
+For now, this is a good segue to define what a **String** is.
+Give a clear definition of what a **String** is, can it contain spaces, etc etc.

 * Then assign a value to ninthPlanet.
 Maybe include a gif here of Neil deGrasse Tyson, considering we're about to assign the value "Pluto" to ninthPlanet.
 Pluto is no longer a planet.